Best Way to Paint a Deck

 Removing Dirt and Grime

-Before you can begin painting or staining, you need to ensure the deck is free from dirt, mold, and mildew.
-Removing dirt is especially important because even small particles can prevent paint from sticking.
+Before painting a deck or applying stain, ensure the wood surface is free from dirt, mold, and mildew.
+Even small particles can prevent paint from sticking properly.
 Start by clearing the deck of furniture and debris.
-Then, use a pressure washer to pressure wash the deck and clear off dirt and grime.
+Use a leaf blower to efficiently clear loose debris, sawdust from sanding, and paint chips.

 When to Avoid Using a Pressure Washer

-Sanding and Repairing Rough Edges
+Sanding and Repairing

 Choosing Between Deck Paint and Stain